CopernicaMarketingSoftware/Documentation/Publisher/en/personalize-campaigns.md

 Most smarty template functions can be used in your Copernica campaigns.
 Some functions and modifiers however are disabled because of security reasons.
-If you want to use a function or modifier that is currently blocked in our software, please send a request to our support team.
+If you want to use a function or modifier that is currently blocked in our software, please send a request to our support team, so that we may consider adding this function.
-Maybe we can fix it for you.

--   [Check out the full and uncencored Smarty documentation](http://www.smarty.net/docs/en/)
+-   [Check out the full and uncensored Smarty documentation](http://www.smarty.net/docs/en/)

 ## Copernica special functions and tags